 CCIT Regulatory Expectations: USP <1207> & EU GMP Annex 1

 Container closure integrity (CCI) is a critical element of sterile product quality, ensuring that packaging systems maintain sterility and protect product integrity throughout the lifecycle.
 Today, regulatory expectations extend beyond traditional end-product testing and increasingly emphasize a science- and risk-based holistic CCI testing approach supported by validated analytical methods.
+This page is part of our broader CCIT solutions resource, which covers method selection, validation, and implementation in more depth.

 Guidance and requirements from the FDA, USP <382>, USP <1207>, and EU GMP Annex 1 reflect a consistent global direction: manufacturers are expected to demonstrate a deep understanding of packaging system performance and to apply test strategies that generate reliable, quantitative, and lifecycle-relevant data.